-When your child spontaneously crosses the midline with the dominant hand, then the dominant hand is going to get the practice that it needs to develop good fine motor skills.
+On a physical level, when your child spontaneously crosses the midline with the dominant hand, then the dominant hand is going to get the practice that it needs to develop good fine motor skills.

-If both hands are being used, then your child may well end up with 2 mediocre hands rather than one strong, specialized hand.
+If both hands are being used equally, then your child may well end up with 2 mediocre hands rather than one strong, specialized hand.

 This girl has turned the paper sideways so she can write from bottom to top, instead of reaching over to her left side with her right hand to write from left to right.

-As your child learns to coordinate a strong hand which is doing something skilled (eg cutting) and an assistant hand which is helping (eg holding the paper), the ability to spontaneously cross the midline develops.
-Find out more about this process of developing handedness and see how midline crossing fits into your child’s development.
+As your child learns to coordinate a strong hand which is doing something skilled (eg cutting) and an assistant hand which is helping (eg holding the paper), the ability to spontaneously cross the midline develops even more.

 However, there is another vital factor in crossing the midline, and that is trunk rotation.
 If your child tends to have poor core stability, or holds him or her self “stiffly”, moving the body as a unit, then this may affect crossing the midline.

 You can see this in action in the photos below:

 This child has turned her lower body WITH the upper body, so the shoulders and the hips have both turned.

 There is no trunk rotation, and no midline crossing!